WebAssembly/binaryen/README.md

 We still need to fetch and compile the merged wasm, and to provide it the JS import, but the work to connect two wasm modules is not needed any more.

+#### Handling exports

+By default `wasm-merge` errors if there are overlapping export names.
+That is, `wasm-merge` will automatically handle overlapping function names and so forth, because those are not externally visible (the code still behaves the same), but if we renamed exports then the outside would need to be modified to expect the new export names, and so we error instead on such name conflicts.

+If you do want exports to be renamed, run `wasm-merge` with `--rename-export-conflicts`.
+Later exports will have a suffix appended to them to ensure they do not overlap with previous exports.
+The suffixes are deterministic, so once you see what they are you can call them from the outside.

+Another option is to use `--skip-export-conflicts` which will simply skip later exports that have conflicting names.
+For example, this can be useful in the case where the first module is the only one that interacts with the outside and the later modules just interact with the first module.

+#### Features

+`wasm-merge` uses the multi-memory and multi-table features.
+That is, if multiple input modules each have a memory then the output wasm will have several memories, and will depend on the multi-memory feature, which means that older wasm VMs might not be able to run the wasm.
+(As a workaround for such older VMs you can run `wasm-opt --multi-memory-lowering` to lower multiple memories into a single one.)

 ## Testing